Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Stochastic Message Passing

+We can also adopt more advanced methods for $\mathcal{F}_{\text{output}}(\cdot)$, such as attentions or even another GNN, so that the two GNNs are more properly integrated.

-Although non-linear extensions of SMP can, in theory, increase the model expressiveness, they also take a higher risk of over-fitting due to model complexity, not to mention that the computational cost will also increase.
-In practice, we find in ablation studies that the linear SMP instantiation in Eq.~\eqref{eq:SMP} works reasonably well on most of the datasets (please refer to Section~\ref{sec:exp-ablation} for further details).
+Although non-linear extensions of SMP can, in theory, increase the model expressiveness, they also take a higher risk of over-fitting due to model complexity, not to mention that the computational cost also increases.
+In practice, we find from our ablation studies that the linear SMP instantiation in Eq.~\eqref{eq:SMP} works reasonably well on most of the datasets (please refer to Section~\ref{sec:exp-ablation} for details).